esmf-org/esmf/doc/index.rst

 interfaces, time management, etc.  The limitations listed here are relative to ESMF offline and integrated regridding capabilities.

-* There is no FieldBundle class, only single Fields
+- There is no FieldBundle class, only single Fields
-* There is no support for tripole or multi-tile Grids
+- There is no support for tripole or multi-tile Grids

-* ESMPy cannot use an ESMF installation that is built with external LAPACK support.
+- ESMPy cannot use an ESMF installation that is built with external LAPACK support.
+- GridSpec format grids are cannot be read from file at this time.

 Testing related:

 - Only tested with gfortran on Darwin and Linux platforms